First 1000 Days Australia

 First 1000 Days Australia is premised on the family remaining the primary and preferred site for developing and protecting culture and identity in Aboriginal and Torres Strait Islander children.
 As such, the work is guided by a First 1000 Days Australia Council made up of Aboriginal and Torres Strait Islander Elders, researchers, community members, front-line workers and policy makers.
 The Council ensures First 1000 Days Australia endorsed work is led by Aboriginal and Torres Strait Islander people and employs Indigenous methods of knowledge generation.

-Founded on partnerships to promote collective impact, the Australian Model takes a multigenerational view of the family and is guided by a multidisciplinary Scientific Advisory Committee as well as other Aboriginal and Torres Strait Islander scholars.
+Founded on partnerships to promote collective impact, the Australian Model takes a multigenerational view of the family and is guided by a multidisciplinary Research Advisory Committee as well as other Aboriginal and Torres Strait Islander scholars.